 Draganfly to Showcase Commander 3 XL Drone and Smart Vital Intelligence Technology at the International Association of Chiefs of Police Annual Conference

 Los Angeles, CA., Oct.
-06, 2022 (GLOBE NEWSWIRE) -- Draganfly Inc. (NASDAQ: DPRO) (CSE: DPRO) (FSE: 3U8) (“Draganfly” or the “Company”), an award-winning, industry-leading drone solutions and systems developer, is pleased to announce its involvement in The International Association of Chiefs of Police (IACP) Annual Conference and Exposition from October 15-18, 2022.
+06, 2022 (GLOBE NEWSWIRE) -- Draganfly Inc. DPRO DPRO 3U ("Draganfly" or the "Company"), an award-winning, industry-leading drone solutions and systems developer, is pleased to announce its involvement in The International Association of Chiefs of Police (IACP) Annual Conference and Exposition from October 15-18, 2022.

 IACP is the largest law enforcement event of the year.
 More than 16,000 public safety professionals are coming to learn about innovations and equip their departments with the latest technology for ongoing success.